-So as a last resort to arrive at the correct answer you set out to determine which Sacred Name group, among others, had the most followers as this would be the best criteria for arriving at Yahweh’s truth.
-Surely large numbers of people cannot all be deceived and besides Yahweh just would not permit it.
-All is simple now and you could relax.
+So as a last resort to arrive at the correct answer, you set out to determine which Sacred Name group, among others, had the most followers as this would be the best criteria for arriving at Yahweh’s truth.
+Surely large numbers of people cannot all be deceived, and besides, Yahweh just would not permit it.
+So everything is simple now, and you can relax.

 Amazing stuff!
 Amazing because it seems the New Moon controversy has been going on for over 2000 years with no end in sight!
-The truth of the matter is that the controversy can be ended if one carefully investigates Scriptures with an unbiased mind.
-We will proceed to do just that as we proceed.
+The truth is that the debate can be ended if one carefully investigates Scriptures with an unbiased mind.
+We will proceed to do just that as we continue.